m0nK3man/elastalert-docker-compose/README.md

 ```

 ### Usage
-Change the config.yaml to point to your ELK stack, then run:
+Change the compose env to point to your ELK stack, if needed to change the port, modify the config.yaml file, then run:
 ```sh
 docker compose up -d
 ```